renaissance-publishing/renaissance/content/chapters/17-races.md

 Optional Background: Ash Elven Undercity

+  - You hail from one of the Ash-Elven undercities beneath the low peaks of the Haven Isles.
-  - You receive 10 ranks in Control skill, 10 ranks in one Art skill and 10 ranks in one Technical skill.
+  - 10 ranks in Control skill
+  - 10 ranks in one Art skill
+  - 10 ranks in one Technical skill
-  - You receive the Resilient trait.
+  - the Resilient trait

 Optional Background: Shade Elf Raider

+  - You grew up among the most feared mounted raiders that the Emerald Plains has ever seen.
-  - You receive 10 ranks in one Combat skill, 10 ranks in Ride and 10 ranks in Survival
+  - 10 ranks in one Combat skill
+  - 10 ranks in Ride
+  - 10 ranks in Survival
+  - one weapon (of Cost: Medium)
-  - You receive one weapon and a Survival skill kit.
+  - one Survival skill kit.
-  - You receive the Hardened (witnessing and performing cruelty) neutral trait.
+  - the Hardened (witnessing and performing cruelty) neutral trait.
-  - Special: instead of receive
+  - Special: Shade Elves don't receive one dot in Common the way that most charactesr do.
+Instead, they receive one dot in Shaded Sea Common.
+They commonly speak Shade-Elven (Language Group HHED).

 Optional Background: Wood Elf Tribal Commuity

+  - You are from one of the ancient, pre-urban Elven cultures living to the west of the Worldspine.
+  - 10 ranks in Fray
+  - 10 ranks in Ranged Weapons
+  - 10 ranks in Stealth
-  - You receive 10 ranks in Fray, Ranged Weapons, Stealth and Survival
+  - 10 ranks in Survival

 ### <span id="anchor-99"></span>Gnolls